groupvine/gv-doc/3-send/2-sendInbox.md

 <span class="g4s sub">

-Similarly, to send to a sub-group from your inbox, use the sub-group's Address found on the sub-group's corresponding
+Similarly, to send to a sub-group from your inbox, use the sub-group's **Address** found on the sub-group's
 <img src="/docimages/transparent-gear-icon.png" height="22"> **Sub-group Settings** page, for example:

 ```